 There may be circumstances where coastal structures are no longer required or are not granted new resource consents in terms of (b) or (c).
 Where this is the case it is appropriate for the structure to be removed from the coastal marine area.
-In some circumstances the removal of structures is not preferred because the removal may not be practicable if the potential adverse effects of removal may be significant.
 This will help to achieve Policy 6(2)(e) of the NZCPS by promoting the efficient use of the coastal marine area.
 This policy will be achieved through conditions imposed on resource consents granted.